 9. The Baby Toy That’s Natural, Cute, and Creative

 Many parents are increasingly moving away from plastic toys.
 While wooden toys are a little pricier, they also last a long time.
 This fun gadget is a rattle, teacher, and toy all in one.
-It’s made from solid beech wood in Germany, and the colors rely on water-based, solvent-free lacquers—so it’s safe for tiny mouths and hands.
+It’s made from solid beech wood in Germany, and the colors rely on water-based, solvent-free lacquers, making it a great natural baby product.
+So, it’s safe for tiny mouths and hands.

 10. The All-Natural Nipple Soother

 For a brand-new mom, nursing can take a bit of getting used to.
 It’s common for nipples to become dry and irritated.
-Enter this miracle cream: It’s designed to moisturize and soothe your nipples courtesy of calendula and organic herbs.
+Enter this miracle cream from Earth Mama.
+It’s designed to moisturize and soothe your nipples courtesy of calendula and organic herbs.
 It’s 100 percent organic, and there’s no lanolin, no petroleum, and no parabens.
 You don’t even need to wash it off before feedings, and it’s gentle enough to use on your baby’s skin too!